 - Will the financial aid offered at one school transfer to another school?

 - Not necessarily.
-Federal financial aid does transfer from school to school.
+Your Federal financial aid eligibility does transfer from school to school.
 Students planning to transfer to another school should contact the Financial Aid Office at both schools to find out what is required.